ms/buildtogether.tech/src/fairness.md

 i="hiring process!healthy">a few positive indicators</span>:

 Write inclusive, accessible job ads.
-:   <cite>Gaucher2011</cite> is just one of many studies showing that gendered
+:   [% b Gaucher2011 %] is just one of many studies showing that gendered
     wording in job ads reinforces gender inequality in male-dominated occupations. <span i="Gender Decoder">[Gender
     Decoder][gender-decoder]</span> and <span
-    i="GenderMag">[GenderMag][gendermag]</span> can help you find bugs like this in ads and software <cite>Hilderbrand2020</cite>.
-Tools for finding and eliminating racial bias and other problems aren't as common, but
-    <cite>Washington2020</cite> will tell you what to aim for, and if <span
-    i="WebAIM WAVE">[WebAIM WAVE][webaim-wave]</span> doesn't give your online
-    job ads a clean bill of health, please fix them.
+    i="GenderMag">[GenderMag][gendermag]</span> can help you find bugs like this in ads and software [% b Hilderbrand2020 %].
+Tools for finding and eliminating racial bias and other problems aren't as common, but [% b Washington2020 %] will tell you what to aim for, and if <span i="WebAIM WAVE">[WebAIM WAVE][webaim-wave]</span> doesn't give your online job ads a clean bill of health, please fix them.